lucascudo/pytherisk/README.md

 ```

 ## Using
-Just import pytherisk in your your Python AGI script.
+Just import and use pytherisk in your your Python AGI script.
 Example:
 ```python
 #!/usr/bin/python